anttipessa/restful-marketplace/README.md

 ```
 ## Mongo database and Mongoose schemas
-Models we're planning to use and their attributes:
+Models we're planning to use and their attributes and attribute types:
 - User
     - Name (String)
     - Email (String)